 The African Studies Program (AFSP) in the Georgetown University’s Walsh School of Foreign Service was established in 1980.

 The African Studies Program’s focus on each of these broad themes is enhanced by significant external relationships.
-Our new GAIN initiative, for example, endeavors to foster cooperation and dialogue between the three schools and the Georgetown community.
-Moreover, courtesy of our location in Washington, DC, the African Studies Program enjoys unique opportunities to leverage our proximity to a myriad of global institutions and actors with interests in Africa.
+Moreover, because of our location in Washington, DC, the African Studies Program enjoys unique opportunities to leverage our proximity to a myriad of global institutions and actors with interests in Africa.
 In addition, each of our core themes also interfaces with the key strengths of Georgetown University, an institution that actively promotes dialogue within and across communities, reflections, and greater understanding of the world in order to prepare its students for leadership and service.